FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

-This data schema defines a single archaeological entity called
-\"Simple\" with two properties name and value.
+This data schema defines a single archaeological entity called "Simple" with two properties name and value.

 Now we define a ui schema to save this entity.